kkiyama117/zenn-vim/README.md

 I use GPLv3 now but give all rights if [zenn official](https://github.com/zenn-dev) requires.
-Contact [kkiyama117](https://github.com/kkiyama117) or make issues on this repository if there are plobrems.
+Contact [kkiyama117](https://github.com/kkiyama117) or make issues on this repository if there are rights side plobrems.

 ## TODO